SerggioPizzella/grad-portfolio/content/Revised Project Plan.md

     - Write unit tests and refine error messages.
     - Update technical documentation and diagrams.

-The feature is considered done when the following stories are met:
-	- // Add stories
-	- // not in job scope
 ### Sprint 3 (Weeks 17-18): Template Parameters
 - **Goal**: Validate template parameter definitions and usage.
 - **Tasks**: